BlackEnd1ess/CrashB_in_python/README.md

 # temporary no Assets and Ressources aviable, need to renamed and encrypted! please keep patience :/ #
 # in meanwhile i will check, how i can make it more easier for you, to get the most of them #

-# Functional Status: not playable, on slower Devices.
-This Problem will fixxed and optimized in meanwhile
+# Functional Status: Reduces a lot of RAM Usage, but runs on faster PC's and Laptops with 200-400MB, more optimizions in work.

 required Modules:
 - ursina